 When cirrus clouds are close to the sun, lights glint off the ice in the clouds and form little rainbows, creating the beautiful phenomenon known as a Sundog, a weather sign that when spotted means the weather will change within 48 hours.
 Though Sharon Baldacci is no longer able to enjoy the spectacle of Sundogs, as multiple sclerosis has impaired her vision, she has taken this remarkable symbol of transition and used it to convey the glimmers of hope that grow brighter through faith.

-Diagnosed with MS 21 years ago, Sharon has collected her personal experiences and channeled them into an inspiring novel about an audacious woman diagnosed with MS who must face a new and difficult journey.
+Diagnosed with MS two dozen years ago, Sharon has collected her personal experiences and channeled them into an inspiring novel about an audacious woman diagnosed with MS who must face a new and difficult journey.
 A Sundog Moment brings to life what it's like to live with a disease whose hallmark is unpredictability and whose varying symptoms forecast a life of change either for good or ill, for the person with the disease.
 Throughout her novel, Baldacci demonstrates that nothing can defeat one's spirit as long as you hold on tight to your faith.
 By writing from the vantage of her own personal understanding of MS, Baldacci encourages others to remember what is truly important in life and helps alter the perception of those living with MS.

 Published by Warner, A Sundog Moment, elevates anew the MS story into mainstream literature once again helping to broaden the understanding of both the disease and the person challenged by the disease.